amaiya/ktrain/FAQ.md

 ### Why am I getting a *"model must be of instance Model"* error with `load_predictor`?]

 This may be an issue with the TensorFlow installation or dependencies.
-Try uninstalling and reinstalling **ktrain** and its dependencies from scratch.
+Users have reported that uninstalling and reinstalling **ktrain** and its dependencies from scratch can resolve the issue.
 Or, you can just create a new virtual environement for **ktrain**:

 ```
 python3 -m venv new_ktrain_venv